Retired King County Superior Court Judge

-Judge Heller was appointed to the King County Superior Court by Governor Chris Gregoire in 2007 and served until December 2016.
-He was known for his expertise in handling complex civil matters, including class action, medical and legal malpractice, employment, personal injury, insurance and commercial cases.
+Judge Heller was appointed to the King County Superior Court by Governor Christine Gregoire in 2007 and served for almost a decade.
+While on the bench, he was known for his expertise in handling complex civil matters, including class action, medical and legal malpractice, employment, personal injury, insurance and commercial cases.

-Experience & Specialties
+Experience and Specialties

-- Chair, Seattle Ethics and Elections Commission, 2005-2007
+Chair, Seattle Ethics and Election Commission, 2005-2007